Your Golf Ball Questions – Size And Weight

 Your Golf Ball Questions – Size And Weight: Conclusion

-Hopefully, you are now better aware of the differences that can exist between different golf balls and that’s before we start talking about the materials they are made from, how many layers they have or whether they are high or low compression!
+Hopefully, you are now better aware of the differences between different golf balls and that’s before we start talking about the materials they are made from, how many layers they have or whether they are high or low compression!

 It’s taken many years to get to the point where the governing bodies have standardized the rules on golf balls.
 I hope they can reign in the big hitters slightly to stop classic courses from becoming obsolete.